TASVideos/tasvideos/README.md

 # TASVideos 2.0
 Rewrite of the original tasvideos website.

-Aims to bring the site up to modern standards with updated technologies and a more maintainable and managable code.
+Aims to bring the site up to modern standards with updated technologies and a more maintainable and managable codebase.

 Goals of this project include:
 - Ability to run as HTTP/SSL (HTTP redirects to HTTPS)